Operator moment dilations as block operators: Unitary and isometric dilations

-for $n>0.$
+for $n>0.$ \\

-The computations above lead to the following result. \begin{thm} Let $\{A_{n}\}_{n \geq 0}$ be a sequence of contractions on $\mathcal{H}$ and $A_{0} = I$ admitting an isometric dilation.
-If the inverses appearing in the recurrence relations above are well defined bounded operators, then these formulae provide a minimal isometric dilation with the blocks of $V$ described as above. \end{thm}
+The above computations lead to the following result. \begin{thm} Let $\{A_{n}\}_{n \geq 0}$ be a sequence of contractions on $\mathcal{H}$ and $A_{0} = I$ admitting an isometric dilation.
+If the inverses appearing in the recurrence relations above are well-defined bounded operators, then these formulae provide a minimal isometric dilation with the blocks of $V$ described above. \end{thm}

 Now we look at unitary dilations.

 \begin{thm} Suppose $U$ is a unitary on a Hilbert space $\mathcal{K}$ and $\mathcal{H}$ is a closed subspace of $\mathcal{K}$, satisfying $\mathcal{K}=\overline{\rm span}\{ U^nh: h\in \mathcal{H}, n\in \mathbb{Z}\}.$ Then ${\mathcal K}$ decomposes as